-One of the largest coral reefs in the world, the Mesoamerican Barrier Reef System, also known as the Mesoamerican Reef or Great Mayan Reef, extends over 600 miles from Isla Contoy at the northern tip of the Yucatan Peninsula to the Bay Islands in Honduras.
-The reef system includes various protected areas and parks including the Arrecifes de Cozumel National Park, Sian Ka'an Biosphere Reserve, Arrecifes de Xcalak National Park, and the Cayos Cochinos Marine Park.
+One of the largest coral reefs in the world, the Mesoamerican Barrier Reef System, also known as the Mesoamerican Reef or Great Mayan Reef, extends more than 600 miles from Isla Contoy at the northern tip of Mexico's Yucatan Peninsula to the Bay Islands in Honduras.
+The reef system includes various protected areas and parks, including the Arrecifes de Cozumel National Park, Sian Ka'an Biosphere Reserve, Arrecifes de Xcalak National Park, and the Cayos Cochinos Marine Park.

-The location of the Mesoamerican Barrier Reef just off the coast from Cancun, the Riviera Maya, and the Costa Maya make these prime destinations for those interested in scuba diving and snorkeling on their vacation.
+The location of the Mesoamerican Barrier Reef—just off the coast from Cancun, the Riviera Maya, and the Costa Maya—make these prime destinations for those interested in scuba diving and snorkeling on their vacation.
 Some great dive spots include the Manchones Reef, Cancun's Underwater Museum, and the C58 Shipwreck.
-Read more about scuba diving in the Yucatan Peninsula.
+Just make sure to brush up on scuba diving before heading to the Yucatan Peninsula.